Relativistic implications of entropy and purity: Non-classical geometry

-The variable $\alpha$ has been derived from the required form of Hamilton's equations.
-While canonical variables are defined only up to canonical transformations, the fact that the remaining non-momentum coordinates $s_1$, $s_2$, $\beta$, $C_1$ and $C_2$ have standard meanings implies that the form of $\alpha$ could only be changed through a canonical transformation of the pair $(\alpha,p_{\alpha})$.
-Such a transformation, however, would further complicate the square root.

-The clumsy expression (\ref{alpha}) is therefore distinguished as a new quantum-information parameter relevant for geodesic motion.
-Its geometric relevance lies in the fact that $\alpha$ is the non-Riemannian direction in state space.
-An immediate consequence of the resulting Finsler geometry is given by non-standard dispersion relations precisely when a state changes in the direction of $\alpha$.
+Our construction provides an explicit realization of the long-anticipated idea that the interplay between gravity and quantum mechanics leads to new, non-Riemannian geometric structures.
+The construction here follows directly from a canonical quantization of gravitationally coupled classical modes and requires no additional hypotheses about the microscopic structure of quantum space-time.
+It relies only on the minimal assumption of geodesic motion combined with the standard structure of quadrature moments familiar from quantum optics.

-Thus, $\alpha$ would be an interesting parameter to track in free-fall experiments of well-prepared quantum states.
-For photons, entanglement properties captured by $p_{\alpha}$ imply features of non-linear optics even in vacuum because the group velocity $\partial \langle\hat{E}\rangle/\partial p_{\alpha}$ is a non-linear function of $p_{\alpha}$.
-Relevant experimental constraints have been given for instance in \cite{DispersionConstraints}.
-Another observational feature is given by changes to time dilation according to (\ref{ProperTime}), similar to \cite{ProperTimeInterfer,ProperTimeInterfer2,ClockSystemInt,ClassQuantProperTime} but here with a more specific dependence on characteristic quantum-information parameters as well as state-space Finsler geometry.
-As in these cases, the magnitude of new effects and their potential detectability are determined by the values of momentum variances.
-Our novel results make it possible to disentangle different contributions from important quantum-information properties such as entropy and purity.
+For photons, entanglement properties encoded in $p_{\alpha}$ imply features of non-linear optics even in vacuum because the group velocity $\partial \langle\hat{E}\rangle/\partial p_{\alpha}$ is a non-linear function of $p_{\alpha}$.
+Relevant experimental constraints have been given in \cite{DispersionConstraints}.
+Related observational effects include changes to time dilation (\ref{ProperTime}), similar to \cite{ProperTimeInterfer,ProperTimeInterfer2,ClockSystemInt,ClassQuantProperTime} but here with explicit dependence on characteristic quantum-information parameters and the underlying Finsler geometry of state space.
+As in these cases, the magnitude and detectability of these effects are governed by the momentum variances, and our results enable these contributions to be separated according to entropy and purity.